benkozi/CECE/combo-test-runner/design/feat/20260708-1055-add-assertions-for-file-counts.md

 assert on what the run actually produced instead of trusting exit code 0 alone.
-The first assertion is **NetCDF output file count** (`expected_nc_file_count`); the structure it lands in must accommodate the further assertions that will follow.
+The first assertion is **NetCDF output file count** (`expected_nc_file_count`); the structure it lands in must accommodate the further assertions that will follow. **Each assertion is its own test** — the driver runs once per combination in a shared fixture, and every (combination × assertion) pair reports pass/fail independently.
 Alongside it, introduce a proper logger for the runner with an environment-controlled level.

 ## Current behavior